-This identifies the Cloud Storage bucket in which to store the rendering source files.
+This flag identifies the Cloud Storage bucket in which to store the rendering source files.

 Change the storage location in your Google Cloud Deploy execution environment.

-This identifies the Cloud Storage bucket in which to store your rendered manifests.
+This setting identifies the Cloud Storage bucket in which to store your rendered manifests.

 Google Cloud Deploy uses Pub/Sub to publish notifications to topics.
 You can configure these topics to use customer-managed encryption keys.

 Google Cloud Deploy and its dependent services publish logs to Cloud Logging, part of Google Cloud's operations suite.